 You don't take a photograph.
 You ask, quietly, to borrow it. ~Author Unknown

 I picked up my first 35mm camera at Michigan State University while I was studying to become a writer.
-The camera seemed magical and it became my vehicle for exploration.
-To this day, it enables me to find the extraordinary in the ordinary and beauty in unlikely places.
+The camera seemed magical, became my vehicle for exploration, and to this day, it enables me to find the extraordinary in the ordinary and beauty in unlikely places.
 It also allows me to stay in the moment, connect with others and tell stories with purpose.
 What I enjoy most are photo essays about social issues—intimate, collaborative storytelling involving remarkable people.
 I also like providing context through other mediums such as writing, spoken words, video and music.

 My work, mostly documentary in nature, has been published in National Geographic PROOF, New York Magazine, The New York Times, USA Today, The Wall Street Journal and The Post-Standard (Syracuse, NY) among other outlets.
 I've received honors for my photography and multimedia work from the National Press Photographers Association and The Associated Press.
 And in 2018 I received a Light Work Grant in photography, which resulted in an exhibition at Light Work in Syracuse, NY.
 My work has also been shown at the Sheffield Doc Fest in Sheffield, England, Photoville in Brooklyn, NY, and ArtRage Gallery in Syracuse, NY.